-- We began the 2021/22 fiscal year with \$237,000.00 in the bank. - Our annual endowment payout was \$75,000. - We spent \$91,000.
+- We began the 2021/22 fiscal year with ~\$263,00 in the bank. - Our annual endowment payout was \$75,000. - We spent \$91,000.
 In decreasing order, this was on sponsoring six graduate fellowships and fellow and mentor travel to the IAC conference in the IAC-INFAS partnership, working group project spending, INFAS staffing, partnerships and memberships with JAFSCD and NSAC, and general expenses such as awards, honoraria, and supplies.
-(This excludes funds that UC Davis has encumbered for future expenses.) - We ended the year with \$201,000 in the bank, which includes ~\$20,000 of encumbered funds to cover commitments for staffing and spending set in place during the 2021/22 fiscal year.
+(This excludes funds that UC Davis has encumbered for future expenses.) - We ended the year with \$246,858 in the bank for use in FY22-23.